 About Debra Castaneda

 Debra Castaneda grew up in the San Gabriel Valley of Southern California as an only child.
 Finding adult conversation boring, she found companionship in books.
-She wrote her first murder mystery in the fifth grade, killing three characters in eight pages and turning it in as a homework assignment.
+She wrote her first murder mystery in the fifth grade and turned it in as a homework assignment.

-Now, she devotes herself full-time to sitting in a tiny office and writing supernatural and science fiction stories with a dash of romance.
+Now, she devotes herself full-time to sitting in a windowless office and writing stories of supernatural suspense.

 For much of her professional life, she has worked under her married name, Debra Monroe, but she writes fiction under her family name of Castaneda.

-Debra lives in Santa Cruz, California with her husband.
-She enjoys rediscovering the Mexican dishes of her childhood and texting her two daughters about her latest binge watch.
+Debra lives in Capitola, California with her husband.
+She enjoys rediscovering the Mexican dishes of her childhood and texting her two daughters about her latest binge-watch.